angushtlam/remiges/lib/components/Navbar/index.md

 * NavbarNavigation - child of a Navigation component, holding Link children components

 ### Navbar
-> Navbar is a Backgroundable and Fixedable component.
+> Navbar is a Backgroundable and Positionable component.

 | Prop Name   | Required?  | Type       | Description                                                | Default |
 | ----------- | ---------- | ---------- | ---------------------------------------------------------- | ------- |